Will-ALVIDI/cppStartingKit/README.md

 **I have to mention two major things before to continue :**

 * First, **I'm really new in programming**.
 The first release of this package is the result of my first week of learning.
 My original goal is to learn C++ with a lightweight and flexible tool.
 A tool which allow me to customize my environment and let me control things like compiling.
 * The second thing I want to mention is, in my opinion, **this package is not yet ready for production**.
-Even if the main behaviors are ever described and seem to work correctly, I think it will demand you a certain investment before to make it fully functional for your professional environment.
+Even if the main behaviors are ever described and seem to work correctly, I think it will demand you a certain investment before to make it fully functional for your an advanced or professional usage.

-But don't worry, as it is my primary tool for my journey to C++, I will do my best to update it quickly and make it fully functional as soon as possible.
+As it is my primary tool for my learning of C++ I will do my best to make it fully functional as soon as possible.

 ## Preview
 **[Oasis Theme](https://github.com/kodLite/Oasis-Theme) not included**